 If you own your home or condominium, you undoubtedly have a homeowners' insurance policy.
 Homeowners' insurance provides coverage for damage to or loss of your home and possessions and liability insurance in the event an accident occurs on your property.
 So, if a renter suffers an injury in your home, and you're properly insured, your homeowners' insurance company will be required to pay for your defense and any settlement or damages up to your policy limits.
 However, without insurance, you'll have to pay all these costs out of your own pocket.

 Before renting your home to anyone, you should read your policy carefully.
 Homeowners' policies vary from insurer to insurer and from state to state, but they almost always exclude coverage for homeowners who are running a business in their homes.
 If you earn money by frequently renting out your home to short-term paying guests, your insurer could claim you're running a hotel or bed and breakfast business and deny coverage if one of your guests has a problem.
-On the other hand, if you only rent your home occasionally for a few weeks a year, your insurer may provide coverage.
-This is a bit of a grey area.

 If you're a renter, renters' insurance provides coverage in the event your personal possessions are destroyed or stolen, and liability protection if someone is hurt in your dwelling.
 Your landlords' insurance only covers the building structure, not your personal property or liability.
-Thus, for example, a renters' policy provides coverage if a guest in your apartment trips and falls and suffers and injury or damages your property.
+Thus, for example, a renters' policy provides coverage if a guest in your apartment trips and falls and suffers an injury or damages your property.

 However, renters' insurance is subject to the same limitations as homeowners' insurance.
 It ordinarily provides coverage for tenants who have occasional guests, but not for those engaged in the business of renting out their apartments to paying guests.